theBeacon/docs/content/enterprise/add-ons.md

 <!--
 order: 21
-title: npm Enterprise Add-ons
+title: npm Enterprise Add-Ons
 keywords: add-on, enterprise
 featured: true
 -->

-# npm Enterprise Add-ons
+# npm Enterprise Add-Ons

 Add-ons allow third-party developer tools to integrate directly into npm Enterprise.
 This allows npm Enterprise to be augmented with powerful functionality, such as: vulnerability scanning, license auditing, and code quality analysis.